RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 2 solutions.md

    (b) This is asking for a unordered selection of 3 items from a set consisting of 8 items.
 That count is given by the binomial coefficient: $\displaystyle{\binom{8}{3} = 56}$.

+### Common mistakes

+- **Using an incorrect formula for the binomial coefficient**: The most common incorrect formula used was $\binom{20}{17} = \frac{20!}{17!}$.
+This is missing a factor on the bottom of the fraction.
+[Check out the vault article](https://publish.obsidian.md/mth225/Combinatorics/Binomial+coefficient) for the correct formula and an explanation of why it's correct.
+- **Incorrect simplification of the fraction that comes from the binomial coefficient formula**: A few students used the correctformula to get $\binom{20}{17} = \frac{20!}{3! \cdot 17!}$.
+But then they simplified the fraction incorrectly to get $\frac{20!}{3! \cdot 17!} = \frac{20 \cdot 19 \cdot 18}{17 \cdot 16 \cdot 15}$ or something similar.
+To understand what the correct simplification should be, just write out all the factorials in the fraction and look for opportunities to simplify by cancelling common factors.
+- **Not using the binomial coefficient on part 2(b)**: Some responses gave an answer of $8 \cdot 7 \cdot 6 = 336$.
+But this is an overcount, because it assumes that the order in which the people are selected for the committee is relevant, but it isn;t here: picking Alice, Bob, then Chuck does not lead to a different committee than picking Bob, Chuck, then Alice.
+We are just forming a 3-element subset of an 8-element set, and the number of ways to do this, [by definition](https://publish.obsidian.md/mth225/Combinatorics/Binomial+coefficient), is the binomial coefficient $\binom{8}{3} = 56$.
+(You can also reason as follows: $8 \cdot 7 \cdot 6 = 336$ is the number of committees possible if we treated different permutations of people as different committees.
+This overcounts by a factor equal to the number of ways to permute a set of three people, which is $3! = 6$.
+So we'd have to divide by 6 to correct the overcount, and $336/6 = 56$.)

 ---